-- The term "Supplier," used individually or collectively, refers to suppliers, third parties, manufacturers, contractors, agents, distributors, brokers, consultants, subcontractors, and/or affiliate entities. - The term "Worker" or "Employee" used individually or collectively, is defined to include full time employees, part time employees, consultants, contractors, trainees, interns, temporary workers, local workers, and/or migrant workers.
+- The term "Supplier," used individually or collectively, in the context of this Code refers to suppliers, third parties, manufacturers, contractors, agents, distributors, brokers, consultants, subcontractors, and/or affiliate entities. - The term "Worker" or "Employee" used individually or collectively, in the context of this Code is defined to include full time employees, part time employees, consultants, contractors, trainees, interns, temporary workers, local workers, and/or migrant workers.